gitlabhq/omnibus-gitlab/doc/settings/backups.md

 same place as your application data backup, see below.

 All configuration for Omnibus GitLab is stored in `/etc/gitlab`.
-To backup your configuration, just run `sudo gitlab-ctl backup-etc`.
+To backup your configuration, just run `sudo gitlab-ctl backup-etc` (introduced in GitLab 12.3).
 It will create a tar archive in `/etc/gitlab/config_backup/`.
 Directory and backup files will be readable only to root.